Blattvorhang/Modern-Control-Simulation/README.md

 # State Space Simulation
-This repository contains the code for the simulation of a state space model.
+This repository contains the code for the simulation of state space models.

 The state space model is a mathematical model that describes the behavior of a dynamic system, which is defined by two equations: